Weather: Wild weather on way to New Zealand from Australia

 Tuesday was also expected to be cold in some areas, with frosts expected in places such as Alexandra, where the temperature would fall to a low of 0C on Tuesday, Best said.

 Even Auckland would be relatively brisk.
-Although the city could still expect highs of 21C tomorrow and Monday, the temperature would dip to 17C on Tuesday, with a low of 9C overnight.
+Although the city could still expect highs of 21C on Sunday and Monday, the temperature would dip to 17C on Tuesday, with a low of 9C overnight.